Access Free Tools Utility Website

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Convert headings between uppercase, lowercase, title case, and sentence case.
 Create camelCase, PascalCase, snake_case, or kebab-case labels.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 Title case rules vary by style guide, and identifier modes remove punctuation that may matter in the original wording.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the target app limit, spacing, line breaks, emoji, and selected mode because small text changes can change the result.